 Before submitting your manuscript online at eJournalPress, please read and carefully follow the guidelines below.
+Key Points must be added at the revision stage, and should be included in the manuscript document file itself preceding the Abstract.
 Any deviations could result in significant delay in the submission and review process.

 Please note that Blood adheres to the criteria of the International Committee of Medical Journal Editors, which has established Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.

 Please adhere to the length, figure/table and reference number restrictions described on the previous page for each article type.
 On the title page, include a text word count, abstract word count, the number of figures and tables, and the number of references.
 Submissions exceeding these limits will not be considered for review and will be returned to the author.